gorcer/botnest/README.md

 # Nest.JS + CCXT Trading Bot

-This is a trading bot for cryptocurrency exchange with an ability to use custom strategies.
+This is a trading bot for a cryptocurrency exchange with an ability to use custom strategies.
-There are two strategies on a board:
+There are two strategies on the board:

 1) FillCells - bot purchase bitcoin with predefined steps (every $50 of rates for example).
 If there is an already opened order with current rate step found, the purchase is not made.

 2) AwaitProfit - bot is waiting for the exchange to rise and try to sell buyed bitcoin.
 If anual profit percent more that 200% then bot try to sell bitcoin.
 After 24 hours needed anual profit decreases to 30%.

-This simple strategies guaranteed you take minimum 30% anual profit, just be patient)
+These simple strategies will guarantee you at least 30% anual profits, just be patient)

 ## Requirements: